Crayfish, Michigan, Grand River

 Aquaculture and Fisheries

 Thomas, Norrissa M. and Bergman, Daniel A., "Examination of Crayfish Biodiversity and Distribution Within the Grand River, Michigan" (2008).
-Student Summer Scholars.
-Paper 25.
+Student Summer Scholars Manuscripts.
+25.